osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

-Shown info about Public transport routes for chosen Transport stop.
-Information about Public transport Context menu and actions with it read [here](../map/public-transport.md#transport-routes-context-menu).
+Shown info about Public transport routes for chosen transport stop.
+Information about Public transport context menu and actions with it, read [here](../map/public-transport.md#transport-routes-context-menu).

 ### Favorites / Track Points from the Group